AlecGreenblatt36/Pitcher-Research-Lab/README.md

 Pitcher Research Lab is a local MLB research application for studying how a pitcher's tracked profile moves over time.
 It establishes pitcher-specific context, screens for meaningful changes in either direction, and connects pitch characteristics with usage, release, location, hitter response, and results.

 <img width="1440" height="1000" alt="overview-skubal" src="https://github.com/user-attachments/assets/ed95e392-17d6-474e-b91d-0a7829adff13" />
-![Pitcher Research Lab overview using live Tarik Skubal data]
+Pitcher Research Lab overview using live Tarik Skubal data

 ## What it does